Responsive Leadership,

 Planning and construction of a new City Hall, with expected completion in October 2025, streamlining city operations and improving public access to services.
 This public building is the result of year of saving in our general fund toward capital projects that will severe our community far into the future.

-Airport Traffic Control Tower study completed.
+Airport Traffic Control Tower will break ground in August 2025.
 The Terminal expansion will be 90% designed in 2026.
 Record Year for the Airport with over 311,000 passengers.

 Completed the 3000 East widening project.